HTC’s Sensation is a flagship Android smartphone. It comes packed with all the latest mod cons.

 One important aspect of the concave design is the phone is designed to switch off if you turn it upside down.
 The recess means you can do this without worrying about cracking the screen.

-Opening the case to insert the Sim card was a minor struggle – but that’s not something I’d plan on doing often.
+Opening the case to insert the Sim card was a minor struggle – but that’s not something you do often.

 Powerful dual core processor

 HTC has overlaid the Android Gingerbread operating system with its HTC Sense user interface.
-In the past I’ve found these overlays sluggish and distracting because they overburden the processor.
+These overlays are often sluggish and distracting because they overburden the processor.
 In this case it works smoothly with no obvious lags.

 The HTC Sense interface has a lock screen with customisable shortcuts which can immediately take you to key applications.
 It also displays information – for example missed calls or other notifications.

-Overall, the HTC Sense software adds to the phone experience.
-It isn’t perfect, but as good a phone interface as I’ve seen so far.
-Sense is pretty with 3D effects and an undated version of the Android weather app along with animations.
-Web browsing is good, but I installed Opera Mini – mainly because I’m familiar with that application.
+Overall, the HTC Sense overlay software adds considerably to the phone experience.
+It’s not perfect, but as good as any smartphone interface so far.
+It’s also pretty with 3D effects and an undated version of the Android weather app along with animations.
+Web browsing is good.

-One interesting aspect of the software is the way it grabbed all the settings and applications from my existing Android phone via Bluetooth.
-I wasn’t surprised to see contact information sync between the two devices, seeing all the software move across was less expected.
+One interesting aspect of the software is the way it grabbed all the settings and applications from an existing Android phone via Bluetooth.
+It is not surprising to see contact information sync between the two devices, seeing all the software move across was less expected.

 More camera than I need

-The HTC Sensation packs more camera than I need.
+It’s not a complaint, but the HTC Sensation packs more camera than most people need.
 There’s an 8 megapixel on the back and a tiny forward facing camera for video calling.
 The phone can handle full HD video recording.
 There’s a flash and the picture and video quality is excellent.
 One negative is that you have to take pictures using the onscreen button – which makes it hard not shake or jerk the camera.

-I haven’t yet got my head around battery life – unlike my other Android there’s enough juice to last all day and I don’t feel compelled to charge the phone overnight – just in case.
+Battery life seems fine – unlike other Androids there’s enough juice to last all day and no need to charge the phone overnight – just in case.